rogerxaic/EventStreams/ES_Scaling_Event_Streams_Capacity.md

 For additional information on capacity limitations, refer to [limits and quotas](/docs/EventStreams?topic=EventStreams-kafka_quotas#limits_enterprise).

 Throughput capacity cannot be scaled down.
-To move to a lower throughput capacity would require creating a new Event Streams service instance at the lower capacity unit.
+To move to a lower throughput capacity would require creating a new {{site.data.keyword.messagehub}}  service instance at the lower capacity unit.
 {:important}

 Storage capacity cannot be scaled down.
-To move to a lower storage capacity would require creating a new Event Streams service instance at the lower capacity unit.
+To move to a lower storage capacity would require creating a new {{site.data.keyword.messagehub}} service instance at the lower capacity unit.
 {:important}

 ## How to scale capacity